wvengen/LGIportal/DESIGN.md

 The system implements a form based user login.
 The username and hashed passwords are stored in a [MySQL][] database (using the [modular crypt format][]).
-Further activities of user uses this session.
+Further activities of the user uses this session.
 The portal expects an SSL connection between server and client.

 While there has been an option for http-digest authentication in LGIportal, this has been removed from the current version because of maintenance issues.

-Authentication using [SimpleSAMLphp][] is on the roadmap, which would enable SAML single sign-on.
+For more advanced authentication options, see [AUTHENTICATION][].

 Database